shimaore/ccnq-ko-rule-gwlist/README.coffee.md

 -----

       @view ({value,ko}) ->
-        assert value instanceof RuleGwlist, 'value should be an instance of RuleGwlist'
+        # assert value instanceof RuleGwlist, 'value should be an instance of RuleGwlist'
+        assert value?, 'value is required'

         @notify = ko.observable ''